P1-C6 · 5 Roles of the Supply Chain + 60 Ticker Map¶

 Cross-border dependency: NVDA → TSM (Taiwan) → ASML (Netherlands) — every link crosses borders.
 Any shock to Taiwan Strait / China-EU relations → NVDA shipments affected.
 This is a macro overlay your thesis cannot ignore.

 China domestic substitution (2023+): After H100 banned from China, Huawei Ascend 910C + SMIC 7nm + YMTC HBM emerged.
 China market splits in two (domestic Huawei / foreign NVDA).
-NVDA loses ~25% China revenue, but other markets compensate.
+NVDA China/HK is ~13% FY2025 ($17.1B / $130.5B per 10-K); Data Center China dropped 19%→14% from 2023→2024 (continuing decline).
+Other markets compensate.

 → This "market segmentation" is the geopolitics (C9) main thread.
 Any ticker with China exposure in your thesis must consider this.